 At one time or another when we were in school, we've probably all heard a teacher say that there are no stupid questions in an attempt to get us to express our curiosity about something without being embarrassed.

 However, as an adult that old adage doesn't apply to all situations.
 The travel industry is filled with weird, quirky, and in some cases just plain stupid questions asked by tourists.
-Here's a sampling of some from various sources.
+Here's a sampling of quirky questions from various sources.

 ***Actual Questions Asked On Cruise Ships:

 What happens to the ice sculptures after they melt?